Winkelried Memorial

 The Winkelried memorial was erected in memory of Arnold von Winkelried, who sacrificed his life in the Battle of Sempach on the 9 July 1386.
-According to the Swiss historiography, the Swiss wouldn't be able to break through the firmly positioned order of Habsburg pikemen.
+According to the Swiss legend, the Swiss wouldn't be able to break through the firmly positioned order of Habsburg pikemen.
 At a moment, Winkelried decided to throw himself into the pikes and therefore open a passage through the Austrian defensive front, which made way for an attack of the Swiss confederacy which then led to a Swiss victory in the Battle of Sempach.